Kennedy Appraisals upholds the utmost professional ethics

-Generally, appraising a long term career.
-The rigors of becoming a licensed appraiser have increased more than ever before.
-So it goes without question these days that real estate appraisal can unquestionably be dubbed a profession rather than a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can unquestionably be called a profession rather than a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-We have many obligations as appraisers but our chief duty is to our clients.
-Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
+We have many obligations as appraisers but first and foremost we answer to our clients.
+Generally, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
 Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you require to review the appraisal document, you should get it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, attaining and keeping an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics is just normal course of business for us at Kennedy Appraisals.
+As a a homeowner, if you want to obtain a copy of an appraisal report, you should get it from your lender.
+Other responsibilities also include, accurate figures appropriate to the scope of the assignment, acquiring and sustaining a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is just normal course of business for us at Kennedy Appraisals.

-Kennedy Appraisals has an established reputation for producing competent and ethically superior appraisals.
-To learn more Contact us
+Kennedy Appraisals has worked hard for its track record for providing competent and ethically superior appraisals.
+Contact us today to learn more.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
-Typically the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are listed in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-There are also ethical standards that have nothing to do with whom we share information.
-For example, appraisers must backup their work files for a minimum of five years - at Kennedy Appraisals you can rest assured that we stick to that rule.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must backup their work files for at least five years - something else Kennedy Appraisals makes a part of their standard routine.

-We demand the highest professional integrity possible from ourselves.
-We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+When working on an assignment, we follow the highest ethical standards possible.
+We have a responsibility not to do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would invite fraudulent practices since increasing the value of the home would inflate the fee.
+That is perhaps the appraisal professions most important rule, because it would invite fraudulent practices since raising the estimate of the home would up the fee.
 We don't do that.
-Other improper practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.